mbbu/16S_Miniproject_Repo/Documentation.md

  ## Downloading data
 - The first thing is downloading the data from the online Zenodo repository.
-This is a repository that helps scientists upload their resarch outcomes and also facilitate sharing and discovery of information
+This is a repository that helps scientists upload their research outcomes and also facilitate sharing and discovery of information
 ```
 wget https://zenodo.org/record/4559793/files/honey_bees_samples.zip?download=1
 gunzip evz166_supplementary_data(1).zip
 ```

  ## Quality checking of reads
-- FastQc checks the quality of reads from high throughput sequencing platforms and generates a a html report with the quality of reads.
+- FastQc checks the quality of reads from high throughput sequencing platforms and generates an html report with the quality of reads.
 - MultiQc combines the fastqc output into one report.
 * load fastqc